GuangrongZhao/RGBE-Gaze/README.md

 Run the following command to do the preprocessing

 ```
-python normalization_example_for_convert_frame.py
+python normalization_example_for_convert_frame.py (refer to Section 4.3 Pre-processing of the paper,pre-processing is to reduce the variation in the subject’s head pose, which can make the learning-based approach more efficient)
-python generate_events_voxelgrid.py
+python generate_events_voxelgrid.py (Convert event stream to voxelgrid representation）
-matlab A1_makehdf5data_for_sample.m
+matlab A1_makehdf5data_for_sample.m （Identify the temporally closest frame-event voxel pair to
+form the labelled samples used for training and testing)
-python voxelgrid_makehdf5.py
+python voxelgrid_makehdf5.py （Convert voxelgrid representation to hdf5 file）
 ```
 #### Training
-If you organize data folders as above,you can train the model using the following commands
+If you organize data folders as above,you can train the RGBE-Gaze model using the following commands

 ```
 python train_voxel_grid_pair.py --data_path RGBE_Gaze_dataset/processed_data/data_network_training_for_event_method_eva/
 --result_save_path RGBE_Gaze_dataset/processed_data/pre_trained_models_for_event_method_eva/checkpoints
 ```
+ (The preprocessed data that can be used directly for network training tests can be found in: RGBE_Gaze_dataset/processed_data/data_network_training_for_event_method_eva)

 #### Evaluation
 The following code provides the evaluation method: